This amazing vegan Philly cheesesteak recipe will satisfy even the most profound of cravings - ideal for vegans new and old!

 All these years later, I’ve come up with a great recipe for a vegan Philly cheesesteak, and, dare I say, the fresh prince would be proud.

-I absolutely adore how the mushrooms in this recipe make an amazing stand-in for the steak part of the sandwich.
-The flavor is spot-on, especially after they’ve been marinated overnight.
+Personally, I absolutely adore how the mushrooms in this recipe make an amazing stand-in for the steak part of the sandwich.
+The flavour is spot-on, especially after they’ve been marinated overnight.
 Plus, they’re the exact right size for the pieces of steak I always pictured!

 If you’re a little less bothered about making a sandwich that looks correct, you could try another mushroom to get a fairly meaty texture - for example, chicken-of-the-woods, or king oyster mushrooms.
 These options might be a little more expensive, but the texture is worth it!